MARVELian/MARVELian.github.io/README.md

 # MARVELian.github.io
-This is website for youtube gamimg channel MARVELian.
+This is website for youtube gaming channel MARVELian.